Memento Mori (Depeche Mode album)

 Memento Mori (stylised on cover as Memento| Mori) is the fifteenth studio album by the English electronic music band Depeche Mode, released on 24 March 2023 through Columbia.
-The album was produced by James Ford, and marks their first album in six years since 2017's Spirit, the longest period of time between albums in the band's history.
+The album was produced by James Ford, and marks their first album in six years since 2017's Spirit, the longest gap between the band's albums to date.

 It was preceded by the single "Ghosts Again" on 9 February and the track "My Cosmos Is Mine" on 9 March (released on streaming platforms) and is the first Depeche Mode studio album to be recorded and released as a duo, after the death of co-founder and keyboardist Andy Fletcher on 26 May 2022.
 The album was promoted by the Memento Mori World Tour.

 Background

 Andy Fletcher died suddenly of an aortic dissection on 26 May 2022.
 Although songwriting and demo work on the album began prior to Fletcher's death, Dave Gahan stated in an interview with NME that Fletcher did not record nor hear any material for the album.
 In the same interview, Martin Gore also explained how Richard Butler ended up co-writing four songs for the album.
 In April 2020, Butler reached out to Gore to write songs together.
 He sent some lyrics, Gore added the music, and they went back and forth.

 Gore said the songs were too good to be a side project, and so Depeche Mode put them on the album although Butler was never going to join the band.

 "Martin sent me about six songs, and Richard Butler was singing on a few of them," Gahan recalled.
 "I was like, '...The fuck is this?'
 Then Martin explained that during COVID he and Richard had written some songs together.
 I don't care who wrote them, but they were some great songs."

 We started work on this project early in the pandemic, and its themes were directly inspired by that time.
 After Fletch's passing, we decided to continue as we're sure this is what he would have wanted, and that has really given the project an extra level of meaning.